 Private keys are always stored as data objects and shall be created during the personalization phase.
-They may be initialized either during the personalization phase or during the application phase.
+They may be initialized either during the personalization phase or during the operational phase.
 The key header shall be created first, using the PUT DATA (Asymmetric Key Pair) command.
 The key elements may be initialized in any order.

 The GENERATE PUBLIC KEY PAIR command to may be used to automatically update the private key value securely.
 This is true for RSA keys and ECC keys.